harenlin/SWE250P-Web-Programming/simple-web-server-m5/README.md

 ```
 This line adds the ```button``` function to the ```document``` object in the global scope.
 It allows the ```button``` function to be accessed globally from other parts of the application.

+## The TypeScript Features Used
+- Type Annotation
+- Class Definition with Constructor
+- Arrow Function (e.g. ```const FuncName = (args: types) : returnTypes => {...}```)
+- DOM Manipulation (e.g. ```document.getElementById(...)```)
+- Type Assertion (e.g. ```HTMLElement```)
+- Modules

+## How to Debug
+1. TypeScript Compiler (```tsc```):
+   Compile the TypeScript code with debugging information enabled using the TypeScript Compiler with the `--sourceMap` option.
+This generates source maps that establish a connection between the generated JavaScript code and the original TypeScript code.
+This linkage greatly facilitates debugging efforts.

+2. IDE Debugging Tools:
+   Take advantage of the debugging capabilities provided by Integrated Development Environments (IDEs) such as Visual Studio Code.
+These tools allow developers to set breakpoints, inspect variable values, and step through code execution, providing a powerful and interactive debugging experience.

+3. Console Logging:
+   strategically insert `console.log` statements at key points in the code.
+These statements can be used to log variable values, function outputs, or specific milestones in the code execution.
+This practice helps in understanding the flow of the program and provides insights into the values of variables during runtime.

+P.S.
+If all of above don't work, ask questions on [StackOverflow](https://stackoverflow.com/).

 ## How to run
 0. Run the command: ``` npm install ```.
 1. Compile the Typescript code using the command: ```tsc *.ts``` and get the multiple ```js``` files.